Get exclusive member benefits & effect social change. Join Today

 Alcohol withdrawal syndrome (AWS) is the name for the symptoms that occur when a heavy drinker suddenly stops or significantly reduces their alcohol intake.
 With AWS, you may experience a combination of physical and emotional symptoms, from mild anxiety and fatigue to nausea.
 Some symptoms of AWS are as severe as hallucinations and seizures.
 At its most extreme, AWS can be life-threatening.

-The most severe type of withdrawal syndrome is known as delirium tremens.
-Its symptoms include:
+The most severe type of withdrawal syndrome is known as delirium tremens (DT).
+Its signs and symptoms include:

-If you have severe AWS symptoms, it is a medical emergency.
+If you have severe AWS symptoms, it’s a medical emergency.
 Call for help or go to the emergency room.
 A high fever, hallucinations, and heart disturbances are all reasons to seek immediate help.

 Your doctor will review your medical history, ask about your symptoms, and conduct a physical exam.
 Some signs your doctor will look for include: